GodswillUmoh/Support_Vector_Regression/README.md

 The tube in Support Vector Regression (SVR) is commonly referred to as the epsilon-insensitive tube (or ε-tube).
 > + The points inside the tube can be seen as the margin error we allow our model to have.
 > + The points outside the tube are cared about.
 The distance between the tube and the points outside is calculated unlike the OLS where the distance between the points and the predicted values (line) is calculated.
+>
+## Slack Variable
+> In Support Vector Regression (SVR), slack variables (𝜉𝑖  and 𝜉𝑖∗ ) are used to handle data points that fall outside the epsilon-insensitive tube.
+These variables allow the model to tolerate deviations beyond the margin of tolerance (𝜖) while still optimizing the regression function.

 [Click to view diagram for slack variable](https://ibb.co/xgzH9mc)

+## Key Concepts of Slack Variables
+>What Are Slack Variables?

+> 𝜉𝑖  measures how much a data point exceeds the upper boundary of the epsilon-insensitive tube.

+> 𝜉𝑖∗ measures how much a data point falls below the lower boundary of the tube.

+## Purpose of Slack variable
+> + Handling Outliers: Slack variables help in dealing with outliers and data points that don't fit well within the tube.
+If a data point falls outside the tube, the slack variable quantifies the degree to which the prediction is incorrect.

+> + Allowing Flexibility: Without slack variables, the model would be forced to fit the data perfectly within the margin, which could lead to overfitting, especially in noisy datasets.
+Slack variables allow the model to tolerate deviations, ensuring better generalization.

 ## Key Details About the Epsilon-Insensitive Tube:
 > + Purpose: The tube defines a margin of tolerance (𝜖) around the true target values.
 Predictions falling within this margin are considered acceptable and do not contribute to the error.